 NIKKI LYNETTE is a performer, writer, and visual artist whose style is equal parts hip hop, alternative, and pop.
 A Chicago native, her profound sense of individuality has been the cornerstone of her career an as indie artist.
 Her self-produced tunes have been featured in popular shows on MTV, Fox, Hulu, Netflix, and more and have garnered digital and print features for publications like Billboard, XXL, Bust, and Vibe.
 After a hiatus from releasing new music at the height of her career, Nikki Lynette returned to the public eye with a confession: she’d secretly been battling mental health issues.
 She began writing articles about depression and suicide for prominent sites like BlackDoctor, Afropunk and AllHipHop, and held her own among medical professionals in live chats and panel discussions with hundreds of thousands of viewers.
-Nikki’s most recent musical release, Manic Pixie Dream Girl, is the first in a three part body of work that includes music, visual art, and a short film detailing the experience of being driven to a dark place and finding your way back from it.
-Her mental health documentary Happy Songs About Unhappy Things is expected to be finished in Spring of 2019.
+Her mental health documentary Happy Songs About Unhappy Things is currently in production.
+She is represented by Stewart Talent.

 ROGER ELLIS is a director/choreographer and dramaturge whose work centers on physically driven, inclusive, and transformational theatrical experiences.
 As a director, Roger focuses on the development of new work and the bold reimagining of established performance texts.
 He has worked across the United States with companies such as Sacramento Music Circus, Paramount Theatre, Lyric Theatre of Oklahoma, Pace University, Marymount Manhattan College, Tuacahn Center for the Arts, San Diego Repertory, and Gallery Players Brooklyn.
 His directing credits include Parade, A Little Night Music, The Wild Party (LaChiusa/Wolfe), The Light in the Piazza (Associate Director/ Movement Coach), A Year With Frog and Toad, Maverick (Associate Director/Choreographer), and the NYC premiere of Laura Pittenger’s Thou Shalt Not.
 He holds a Master of Fine Arts degree in Musical Theatre from San Diego State University and is a proud member of Actors’ Equity Association and the Stage Directors and Choreographers Society (Associate).